XamarinUniversity/build2018-labs/lab2/README.md

 ```

 6. Add an `Image` after the `Entry` (inside the `Grid`).
-	- Set the `Source` property to "speech.png"
+	- Set the `Source` property to "speech.png".
+This icon is already present in the platform-specific projects.
 	- Set the `Grid.Column` property to "2".

 7. Add a `TapGestureRecognizer` to the `Image` in it's `GestureRecognizers` collection.
 Set the `Tapped` event to "OnTranslateSpeechToText".
 This method already exists, we'll look at it next.